Best daily deals

 Anker PowerCore III 10K 10W wireless battery pack

-As a bonus, the Anker PowerCore III 10K also has a USB-A and a USB-C port, which can charge up to 18W.
-The Pixel 7a charges a maximum of 18W through a wired connection, so you can use either port (depending on the available cable) to charge the Pixel 7a quicker.
+As a bonus, the PowerCore III 10K also has USB-A and USB-C ports, which can charge up to 18W.
+The Pixel 7a hits that limit with wired connections, so when you’re in a rush, you’re never stuck.

 iOttie Easy One Touch Wireless 2 (10W, wireless car charger)